yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 an iterative and adaptive search process.
 The *agentic reasoning with observation* is the key to the actions taken to achieve the goal step by step.

-There are multiple different patterns. *Reasoning without observation (REWOO)* tries to merge the *observation* step into *action* of agents which further enhances the efficiency. *Plan-and-solve* tackles the problem with more uncertainties compared to the ones targeted by *ReAct*. *Reflexion* takes
+There are multiple different patterns. *Reasoning without observation* tries to merge the *observation* step into *action* of agents which further enhances the efficiency. *Plan-and-solve* tackles the problem with more uncertainties compared to the ones targeted by *ReAct*. *Reflexion* takes